WincAcademy/node-feedback-factory/README.md

 - Have a property named `extension` which defines the supported extension (i.e. '.scss').
 - Have a method named `run` which accepts a `code` parameter.
 - Return an instance of `ValidationResult`

+## Modules

+Built on the shoulders of giants.

+- Node.js
+- Express
+- ShellJS
+- Winston
+- Jest

 ## Deployment